Donggil-Lee/multi-agent/README.md

 # multi-agent

-This code is for the simulation results regarding the paper [A].
+This code is intended to generate simulation results for the paper [A].
+It has two parts.

-There exist two parts.

-First part is for the distributed estimation of network size, i.e., total number of agent in network.

-In this part, we present three estimation results, obtained by the proposed algorithm in Section 3.1 of [A] and other algorithms including the Initial Condition Averaging Method (IAM, [B]) and Order Statistics Method (OSM, [C]).
+The first part focuses on the distributed estimation of network size, specifically the total number of agents in the network.
+We present the estimation result obtained by the proposed algorithm in Section 3.1 of [A].
+Additionally, we compare this to those obtained using the Initial Condition Averaging Method (IAM, [B]) and Order Statistics Method (OSM, [C]).

-Second parti is for the distributed estimation of PageRank scores.

-In this part, we present three estimation results, obtained by the proposed algorithm in Section 3.2 of [A] and other algorithms including the Randomized Algorith (RA, [D]), and Synchronous Algorithm based on New Interpretation (SANI, [E]).
+The second part is focused on the distributed estimation of PageRank scores.
+Here, we present the estimation result obtained by the proposed algorithm in Section 3.2 of [A].
+We also compare this to those obtained using the Randomized Algorithm (RA, [D]) and the Synchronous Algorithm based on New Interpretation (SANI, [E]).

-If you run the file "RunAll.m", then you can get all the simulation results.
+By running the file "RunAll.m," you can generate all the simulation results.

 References